 As the saying goes, If you don’t go through the beehive, you won’t get the honey.
 Chris Folayan’s enviable story shows how many opportunities exist in Africa—for those who care to look.
-Read on for his background, the reason for return, and what he thinks about business in Africa.
+Chris Folayan found a problem from the demands of his family and worked to solve that problem.
+Read on for his background, the reason for his return, and what he thinks about business in Africa.

-Chris Folayan’s BackgroundChris Folayan was born and raised in Kwara State, North-Central Nigeria.
+Chris Folayan was born and raised in Kwara State, North-Central Nigeria.
 At the tender age of 7, he ventured into the world of entrepreneurship—where he was into recycling tires.
 He ran the business of recycling tires for 29 months before resuming high school at the Federal Government College, Ilorin.

 One day, his luck ran out as he carried more than the permitted number of suitcases.
 He was not allowed to board the plane.
 This served as his motivation to explore an alternative.
-According to him
+According to him,

 Journey to the United States

 After short stints with these companies, he ventured into the world of start-ups.
 He founded OCFX, a world-renowned software agency consulting for clients such as SONY, HP, Accenture, CapitalOne, EMC, and several others in over 60 countries.

-Reasons for Chris Folayan’s Return to Africa
+Reasons for Chris Folayan’s return to Africa

-Also, the Africa Rising narrative had begun to gain traction in the West.
-In Nigeria especially, the achievements of the Olusegun Obasanjo and Umaru Yar’Adua’s administrations were numerous.
+Also, the ‘Africa Rising’ narrative had begun to gain traction in the West.
+In Nigeria, the achievements of Olusegun Obasanjo and Umaru Yar’Adua’s administrations were numerous.
 These, coupled with concerted efforts to market Nigeria to Nigerians in the diaspora, led to Chris Folayan returning in 2010 to found Mall for Africa.

-What is Mall for Africa?Mall for Africa is an e-commerce store that helps African shoppers buy goods and services from US and UK retailers.
+Mall for Africa is an e-commerce store that helps African shoppers buy goods and services from US and UK retailers.
 Shoppers in Africa also do not have to worry about credit cards and local payment issues, as the company has a secure local payment option.

-By linking goods, services, and payment options, Mall for Africa makes it possible for US and UK stores to sell to Africans at zero risks.
+By linking goods, services, and payment options, Mall for Africa makes it possible for US and UK stores to sell to Africans at zero risk.
 Mall for Africa also provides shipping services, thereby taking away all the risks of fraud, chargebacks, and customs clearing that these brands may face.

-Chris Folayan’s Dreams for E-Commerce in Africa
+Chris Folayan’s dreams for e-commerce in Africa

 In addition to its primary designation as an e-commerce brand, Mall for Africa also empowers other African brands.
 According to Chris, one of Mall for Africa’s key mandates is to put African brands out to the world.

 The company has a franchise, MedZone, which is in charge of deliveries for hospitals.
 This is in fulfillment of Chris Folayan’s dream of harmonizing e-commerce with healthcare.
-Thus, partnering hospitals have seen a considerable increase in the quality and availability of healthcare equipment.
+Consequently, partner hospitals have seen a considerable increase in the quality and availability of healthcare equipment.